geraldnguyen/social-media-posters/post-to-bluesky/README.md

 ```
 This will post: `Hello Gerald, today is 2025-09-07 at 14:18:25!`

-This GitHub Action allows you to post content to Bluesky using the AT Protocol API.
+This GitHub Action allows you to post content to Bluesky using the official AT Protocol Python SDK.

 ## Features